The Hidden Cost of Bad Investment Decisions: Why Most Losses Aren’t Market Losses; They’re Decision Losses

 The Future of Enterprise AI

-The enterprise AI market is moving toward a new architectural era.
+The enterprise AI market is entering a new architectural era.

 Conclusion: The Beginning of the Precision AI Era